Nature in the Grasse Prealps

 The common parsley frog (Pelodytes punctatus).
 This small toad is restricted to southwestern Europe : Italy, France and the Iberian peninsula.
 It is capable of surviving in dry habitats such as the calcareous plateaus by exploiting the cavities and caves (as in this photo) under the surface of the karst.
 The common parsley frog is protected in France.

-Nice's snail (Macularia niciensis).
+Nice's snail (Macularia niciensis subsp. dupuyi).
 This shell of this snail is about 2 cm in diameter, slightly flattened, a spiral with five turns.
 The color is variable.
 This snail is a Ligurian endemic, found in Italy and in south-eastern France (Var, Alpes-de-Haute-Provence, Alpes-Maritimes).
 This species seems rather widespread in the Grasse Prealps, but always in very small numbers.
+Two other subspecies of Macularia niciensis are found in the Alpes-Maritimes.

 Leucophyes pedestris.
 This large weevil reaches 2 cm.
 It shows a distinctive white spot on the elytra, surrounded by a dark area.
 The general colour is variable.
 This species occurs in part of Europe, in the Middle-East and in North Africa.